One of the hardest roles you will ever play in life is that of a parent.

 When we don’t give choices to kids, they feel powerless.
 And when they don’t get the power to do what they want, they respond by showing power struggles.

-Kids should be given the freedom to choose and some control over their life.
+Kids should be given the freedom to choose and some control over their lives.
 And making good choices is an essential skill they need to learn in life.

 14. THREATENING KIDS